Spaces Related to Virtual Artin Groups: Introduction

 The Salvetti complex $\salbar$ of a Coxeter graph $\Gamma$ has a cell for each standard parabolic subgroup of $\W[\Gamma]$ of spherical type.
-The two CW-complexes $\Sigma(\Gamma)$ and $\Omega(\Gamma)$ will have the cells in bijection with a more general class of subgroups of $\W[\Gamma]$: the \textit{almost parabolic} (shortened in AP) reflection subgroups of spherical type.
+The two CW-complexes $\Sigma(\Gamma)$ and $\Omega(\Gamma)$ will have the cells in bijection with a more general class of subgroups of $\W[\Gamma]$: the \textit{almost parabolic} (abbreviated as AP) reflection subgroups of spherical type.
 The AP reflection subgroups are defined and studied in Subsection \ref{APrefsubgrp}.